wjabbour/guardian-web-client/README.md

 # Cloud Environment

-Lambda, Dynamo, S3 and CloudFront are deployed in AWS account 732682028282.
+Lambda, Dynamo, S3, CloudFront, and Terraform state are deployed in AWS account 732682028282.
-Terraform state S3 is deployed in AWS account 671072365384.

 S3 and CloudFront were deployed manually.
-Lambda and Dynamo are provisioned via Terraform.
+Lambda, API Gateway, Dynamo are provisioned via Terraform.

 # Paypal